Physical Properties of Geogrids

 Properties of geogrids: key takeaways

-This guide has explained the various physical properties of geogrids and their importance for certain types of application.
+This guide has explained the various physical properties of geogrids and their importance for certain types of applications.
 The key points are summarised below:

 Next steps

-For further information about Tensar geogrids and their physical properties, visit our geogrids page.
+For further information about Tensar geogrids and their physical properties, contact us.
 If you’ve enjoyed reading this guide and would like to see some other related resources, take a look at: